Eschatologue/CM_wiki/docs/class/paladin/devotion.md

 Sunlight.
 The aura is filled with bright light that is sunlight.

-Once you use this feature, you can’t use it again until you finish a Long Rest.
+Once you use this feature, you can't use it again until you finish a Long Rest.
 You can also restore your use of it by expending a 5th-level spell slot (no action required).